 Your career to-date on a sheet of paper or two can provide a measurement of where you have been professionally and may give you ideas about where you want to go.

 Many online job applications allow you to upload your resume to their site, and many forms will pre-fill some of the application information for you.

-Start by just writing down anything you can think of about your career so far on a sheet of paper –companies where you worked, when you worked there, what your job title was.
-Double-check this information it to be sure that your recollection is accurate, because most companies will check your job history.
-Don’t say that you were head of the department if you were not.
+Start by writing down anything you can think of about your career so far on a sheet of paper – companies where you worked, when you worked there, what your job title was, and your job duties.
+Double-check your job history because most companies will verify your information.

 An internet search for chronological resumes (the most employer-desired format) will reveal samples of what your completed resume should look like, but here are a few pointers: